 Busing to School

 Bus transportation is arranged through Saint Paul Public Schools.
-For more information, including links to bus route apps, visit http://transportation.spps.org/ The Transportation Department is open on school days during the regular school year from 6:00 am until the last bus clears the afternoon route (6:30-7:00 pm activity buses).
-(651) 696-9600.
+For more information, including links to bus route apps, visit http://transportation.spps.org/ The Transportation Department is open on school days during the regular school year from 6:00 am until the last bus clears the afternoon route (6:30-7:00 pm activity buses); SPPS Transportation may be reached at (651) 696-9600.

 Parent pick-up or drop off